JasonShroyer/sgc-lean/README.md

 [![Lean 4](https://img.shields.io/badge/Lean-4-blue.svg)](https://lean-lang.org/)
 [![Zero Sorries](https://img.shields.io/badge/sorries-0-brightgreen.svg)](VERIFIED_CORE_MANIFEST.md)

-This repository contains the `sorry-free` Lean 4 formalization of the **SGC framework** — a rigorous mathematical treatment of structural persistence in stochastic systems.
+This repository contains a formally verified Lean 4 library characterizing **metastability in stochastic systems**.
+It integrates spectral geometry, stochastic thermodynamics, and variational methods to derive bounds on the stability of partitions in non-reversible Markov chains.

-SGC formalizes how stable structures emerge and persist in thermodynamic systems by combining spectral geometry, stochastic thermodynamics, and variational principles.
+The library is `sorry-free` with zero unproven assumptions in the verified core.

 ---